The Ultimate Guide to Calculating Zakat on Investments in Canada

 The RESP is unique because it consists of three parts: your contributions, government grants (CESG), and growth.

-• The Complexity: Technically, the grants do not belong to you until the child uses them for education.
+The Complexity: The government grants do not belong to you until the child uses them for education.
 If you collapse the plan early, the government takes the grants back.

-1. Pay annually: Calculate the total value, subtract the government grants (usually 20%) and estimated taxes on the growth, and pay 2.5% on the remainder.
+Pay annually: Calculate the total market value and subtract the government grants (usually 20% of contributions).
+You then pay 2.5% (or 2.6%) on the remainder.

-• If Accessible: If you are allowed to withdraw the funds (even with a penalty), it is Zakat-able.
-Deduct the taxes and pay 2.5%.
+If Accessible: If you are allowed to withdraw the funds (even with a penalty), it is Zakat-able.
+Deduct the taxes and pay 2.5% (or 2.6%).

 6. Corporate Investment Accounts